actualbudget/docs/docs/contributing/leadership/paying-contributors.md

 We allocate a monthly review stipend pool ($1000/month) distributed among reviewers based on the **size of PRs they review** — using **lines of code changed (LOC)** as a proxy for effort.
 In addition to PR reviews, we recognize contributions around **issue triage** and **resolution**, which are essential to keeping the project healthy and user-friendly.

 Points are automatically calculated for all **public members of the Actual Budget organization** through our [GitHub workflow](https://github.com/actualbudget/actual/blob/master/.github/scripts/count-points.mjs).
-Check the workflow documentation for current point values assigned to different contributor actions.
+Refer to the workflow documentation for the current point values assigned to different contributor actions.

 **Example Calculation:**